 Why Your UTI Test May Be Negative Even When You Have Symptoms

 To summarize, the researchers looked at urine samples of women without symptoms and a group with UTI-like symptoms.
-They performed two tests: a culture test and a DNA-sequencing test that allows identifying if there is any bacterial DNA in urine.
+They performed two tests: a culture test and a DNA-sequencing test that allows identifying if there is any bacterial DNA in the urine.

 According to the study, 90.5% of symptomatic women with a negative urine culture tested positive for Escherichia coli bacteria with molecular methods compared to about 5.3% of women without symptoms.